heitzmann/gdspy/README.md

 * Layer -1 (referenced cells) sent to the bottom of the layer list by default in `LayoutViewer`
 * The text and background of the layer list in `LayoutViewer` now reflect the colors of the outlines and canvas backgroung.
 * Changed default background color in `LayoutViewer`
+* Thanks to Gene Hilton for the contributions!

 ### Version 0.2.9 (December 14, 2011)
 * Attribute `Cell.cell_list` changed to `Cell.cell_dict`.